Siegessäule (magazine): Online

 Siegessäule has had an online presence since January 1997.
 In 2008 Gudrun Fertig turned the website into a comprehensive resource with its own editorial department, a constantly updated event calendar and a detailed directory of city locations.
 With its 2013 relaunch came a bilingual event calendar (German and English) and a mobile version.
 Currently, the Siegessäule editorial team is responsible for website's content with daily updates.

 Logo

 The magazine's logo has changed several times over the years.
 The current logo has been used since the October 2014 relaunch.
 Celebrating the magazine's 30-year history, it uses a bolder variant of the font from the original 1984 logo (which was originally in italics).

 Campaigns

-In its May 2006 issue, Siegessäule urged its readers to join the Parada Równości (Warsaw Pride) to show solidarity with LGBT people in Poland with its difficult political situation.
+In its May 2006 issue, Siegessäule urged its readers to join the Warsaw Equality Parade to show solidarity with LGBT people in Poland with its difficult political situation.

 On various occasions, such as Lesbian-Gay City Festival and in 2016 at the monthly Siegessäule lounge night, the magazine collected donations for queer NGOs and projects such as Queer Amnesty, Schwulenberatung, LesMigraS, MILES and Women in Exile.

 In April 2016, Siegessäule joined L-MAG (its nationwide sister publication under Special Media SDL) in a Berliner initiative gathering queer media to take a stand against rising right-wing political parties.